Published on January 5, 2022

-According to the National Center for Fair & Open Testing (FairTest) – a nonprofit that advocates for the elimination of testing requirements for admissions and scholarships, for Fall 2022 admissions, “80% of schools are ACT/SAT-optional or test-blind for current high school seniors.
-More than three-fifth of all colleges and universities in the nation have already committed to remaining test-optional or test-blind for fall 2023 applicants.”
+According to the National Center for Fair & Open Testing (FairTest) – a nonprofit that advocates for the elimination of testing requirements for admissions and scholarships – 80% of schools are ACT/SAT-optional or test-blind for current high school seniors.
+More than 3/5th of all colleges and universities in the nation have already committed to remaining test-optional or test-blind for fall 2023 applicants.

 So what does it mean?
-Should you still prepare for and take the SAT or ACT?
+Should student-athletes still prepare to take the SAT or ACT?

 Test-Optional means a college or university does not require the ACT or SAT as part of your application, but will accept the scores as part of your application if you want.
 Test-optional colleges may also still use ACT or SAT scores during the financial aid review process.

 Test-Blind means a college or university does not accept test scores at all during the admissions process.
 However, test-blind universities will often still accept test scores to test into specific levels when you enroll in college.

 The NCAA Division I (DI) Council voted to eliminate test score requirements for initial-eligibility for incoming college freshmen student-athletes.
 Since Fall 2020, the NCAA has waived standardized test requirements for those entering college, now standardized tests will no longer be required to meet NCAA Initial Eligibility for all DI and Divison II (DII) students, effective immediately.